blended-insights/carver/apps/api/SERVICE_INTERFACES.md

 ## Updates and Changes

+### April 10, 2025 - Directory Tree Query Improvement

+- Fixed recursive directory tree query to correctly return all descendants
+- Improved the GET_DIRECTORY_TREE_BY_PATH Cypher query to properly handle all levels of subdirectories
+- The query now returns both the parent directory and all its children with correct typing
+- Fix applies the pattern established by GET_ITEMS_BY_DIRECTORY but extends it to retrieve the entire subtree

 ### April 08, 2025 - Class Methods as Function Nodes

 - Class methods are now extracted as both part of their parent class and as standalone function nodes